grawity/obml-parser/obml.md

 Contain `data_size: medium`, followed by some number of `file_data: blob`.
 (The blob count isn't given, so keep reading blobs until you've consumed at least *data_size* bytes.)

-Each 𝒏-th blob contains an image (PNG or JPEG) to be drawn in the corresponding 𝒏-th 'I' content chunk.
+Each blob contains an image (PNG or JPEG) to be drawn in all 'I'-chunks whose *file_addr* matches the blob's offset relative to the end of *data_size*.

 ### Content: 'T' chunks